barrettotte/not-a-rat/README.md

 A joke "virus" using OpenGL and a little MASM.

 This was an excuse to learn the basics of parsing an OBJ file and rendering a 3D model in OpenGL.
-I also wanted to little refresh on MASM which is why the installer is in assembly.
+I also wanted a little refresh on MASM which is why the installer is in assembly.

 This is really just a toy and obviously gets hit by Microsoft Smart Screen immediately and is not in any way stealthy or practical.